lulzzz/FluentDispatch/README.md

 By default, a node is a local unit of work, which translates to a simple thread managed by the .NET Threadpool.

 ### Remote
-GrandCentralDispatch also provides the ability to dispatch work accross remote nodes, using **Remote Procedure Call**.
+FluentDispatch also provides the ability to dispatch work accross remote nodes, using **Remote Procedure Call**.
 By doing so, the cluster must be provided with **Hosts** option filled with IP address and port of the corresponding nodes.
-You will have to deploy a node on the specified machine, a sample is accessible [here](https://github.com/bbougot/GrandCentralDispatch/tree/master/GrandCentralDispatch.Node).
+You will have to deploy a node on the specified machine, a sample is accessible [here](https://github.com/bbougot/FluentDispatch/tree/master/FluentDispatch.Node).

 ## Resolver chaining
 While declaring a single resolver to the cluster is the simplest use case, you may need to compute several and independent tasks to your incoming workload, before having to deal with a final result.

-**GrandCentralDispatch** is able to decouple your workflow into several _partial_ resolvers without tied-coupling them, whose result will be computed by a _final_ resolver.
+**FluentDispatch** is able to decouple your workflow into several _partial_ resolvers without tied-coupling them, whose result will be computed by a _final_ resolver.

 ### Partial resolver
 A partial resolver is a generic resolver of type `PartialResolver<TInput1,TOuput1>` where TInput1 is the **input** type to process and TOutput1 is the **output** type which will later be manipulated by your final resolver.